Model-checking real-time systems: revisiting the alternating automaton route: The entailment relation

 Notice that $\entails^b$ implies $\entails$, but not the other way around.
-Therefore, the zone graph obtained by $\entails^b$ is correct but it could be an over-approximation, with potentially more nodes.
+Therefore, the zone graph obtained by $\entails^b$ is correct.
+Notice that using $\entails$ may lead to more pruning, in principle.
 However, the entailment check $\entails^b$ is efficient.
-Moreover, since there are at most $|Q| \times k$ number of variables generated, and since we know that for each $j \le |Q| \times k$, the relation $\entails^b$ induces a well-quasi-order, the overall computation using $\entails^b$ terminates: if not, there is an infinite path in the zone graph with an infinite subsequence of zones over the same set of variables, which is non-increasing w.r.t $\entails^b_M$.
-A contradiction.
+Moreover, as there are at most $|Q| \times k$ number of variables generated, and the relation $\entails^b$ induces a well-quasi order for each $j \le |Q| \times k$, the overall graph will terminate.
+This is because if not, there is an infinite path in the zone graph with an infinite subsequence of zones over the same set of variables, which is non-increasing w.r.t $\entails^b_\mc$, which is a contradiction.